mattquest/ReactNativeNavButton/README.md

 # WhButton
 A simple button component for use with react-native and react-navigation written in typescript.
-While this component requires react-navigation, it encapsulates the specific navigation impelmentation, allowing your templates to be agnostic to which router is used.
+While this component requires react-navigation, it encapsulates the specific navigation implementation, allowing your templates to be agnostic to which router is used.

 #### required parameters